What are the Differences Between a Chipset and a CPU?

 When it comes to CPUs, modern processors contain two or more execution units that perform arithmetic/logical operations at high speed.
 These execution units are known as “cores”.

 For example, the Intel i7-920 contains four cores while the Intel Xeon E5-2690 has 10.
-The most common types of cores in use today include: single-, dual-, triple- and quad-.
+The most common types of cores in use today include single-, dual-, triple- and quad-.
 So when we talk about a computer having a 2 GHz 8 core processor (CPU), this essentially means that every second, the CPU can complete eight billion arithmetic/logical operations which is equivalent to 2GHz x 8 cores = 16,000 MIPS or 16 Giga-FLOPS.

-In other words, when a program is running on a computer that contains a 2 GHz 8 core processor (CPU), each of the cores will only be able to operate at a maximum speed of 2GHz x 1 core = 2GHz until data is ready for them to process, at which point they would then be able to run at full speed again.
+In other words, when a program is running on a computer that contains a 2 GHz 8-core processor (CPU), each of the cores will only be able to operate at a maximum speed of 2GHz x 1 core = 2GHz until data is ready for them to process, at which point they would then be able to run at full speed again.

-Now this brings us back to chipset because since CPUs rely on them heavily during processing periods, if there was no chipset present or if one of the chipsets was faulty, then this would cause a bottleneck because it would limit the performance of all cores.
+Now this brings us back to the chipset because since CPUs rely on them heavily during processing periods, if there was no chipset present or if one of the chipsets was faulty, then this would cause a bottleneck because it would limit the performance of all cores.

 In other words, if the CPU has one 2 GHz 8 core processor (CPU) and there were two chipsets present but one of them was faulty, then during processing periods when data is required by all eight cores simultaneously, only four cores would be able to operate at their maximum speed while the other four cores would have to wait until data from another chipset becomes ready for use in computations.